Iunius118/ToLaserBlade-Fabric/README.md

 ## Licenses
 - The MIT license
-- The license in LICENSE_OF_JAR.txt applies only to the .jar files built by Iunius118
+- [LICENSE.txt](./src/main/resources/LICENSE.txt) in resources applies only to the .jar files built by Iunius118

 ----
 Copyright &copy; 2016 Iunius118